jykingston/starter/README.md

 # Buildkite Starter Pipeline

-Updated with more dragons.
+Updated with more dragons. 🐉
-:dragon: 🐉

 [![Add to Buildkite](https://buildkite.com/button.svg)](https://buildkite.com/new)